 This range of Deformable Posts is ideal for highway, verge and urban environments.
 These Posts are easy to deform and quick to rebound after being struck by a vehicle or being driven over.
-Testing shows that after one thousand impacts the post still returns to its original position offering significantly reduced maintenance costs for many traffic management applications
+Testing shows that after one thousand impacts, the post still returns to its original position, offering significantly reduced maintenance costs for much traffic management applications.

 Heritage Deformable Bollard

 The heritage range of deforming bollards come in a number of different styles and offer the perfect solution for local authorities and councils.
 Don’t forget, these traditional bollards can also be personalised to fit in with their surroundings or a certain colour scheme.

 Heritage bollards have a traditional style, suitable for a range of situations.
 These DDA compliant bollards are ideal for traffic management and traffic calming schemes surrounding busy situations such as schools.

 - Traditional styling suitable for a range of situations

 - Maintenance-free; will not rust and requires no painting

 - Choice of Class ref 1 or 2 reflective banding

 Fixing Options: Permanent, Surface Mounted